The Oregon Promise Helps Pay Tuition

 - Complete all financial aid requirements shown in your MyChemeketa account

 - Have attempted no more than 90 credits

 - To be eligible for renewal, you must have remained eligible for the entire 2019-20 school year

 - To renew your Oregon Promise grant simply file the 2020-21 FAFSA or ORSAA and complete all missing documents on My Chemeketa beginning in April or May

 - Apply for Oregon Promise by June 1, 2020

 - File your FAFSA or ORSAA by June 1, 2020

 - Register for at least 6 credits during fall, winter and spring terms

 Oregon Promise Updates

-- Starting with Fall 2017, students may be subject to eligibility criteria based on their Expected Family Contribution (EFC)
+- Awards may be subject to eligibility criteria based on their Expected Family Contribution (EFC)